variable17/aidns/README.md

 ## Running the project
 * Create virtualenv.

     `virtualenv -p python3 venv`

 * Navigate to the app directory

     `cd aidns`

 * Activate virtualenv

     `source venv/bin/activate`

 * Install the dependencies

     `pip install requirements.txt`

-Now, ideally, this application should run fine by starting the server by using `python manage.py runserver`.
-But if you run after following steps, you'll get a database error from SQLAlchemy.
+Now, ideally, the application should run fine by using `python manage.py runserver` command.
+But if you run after following the steps above, you'll get a database error from SQLAlchemy.

     `sqlalchemy.exc.OperationalError`

-* The database is not actually in working condition, so for that to work, you'll need to create a new context for the app to run in.
+This is because the database is not actually in working condition, so for that to work, you'll need to create a new context for the app to run in.

-Open a new terminal and go through the following steps.
+Open a *new* terminal and go through the following steps.

 * `python3`
 * `from app import create_app`